ryanzec/coding-standards/reactjs.md

 var autoComplete = require('./auto-complete.component.jsx');
 ```

-Any method the returns a virtual dom must being with `render`.
+Any method the returns a virtual dom must begin with `render`.

 ```javascript
 //good